-For Janelle’s birthday celebration we decided to bake cookies!
-And since we’re (trying to be) healthy I went on Google and looked up “healthy cookie recipes” on Google and found a bunch of interesting results.
+For my best friend’s birthday celebration we decided to bake cookies!
+And since we’re (trying to be) healthy I looked up “healthy cookie recipes” on Google and found a bunch of interesting results.

 Lots of recipes looked really good and fun to do but we ended up choosing this one because the ingredients were more or less available to us at the time.
 We didn’t follow it exactly so I’ll list down what we did and what we used.

 ☻ 1.5 cups white flour, spooned and leveled

 ☻ 4 tablespoons of melted and cooled butter

 ☻ 4 regular sized eggs

 ☻ 1.5 cups of chocolate chips

 - Pull out 2 medium bowls, one for dry ingredients, one for wet.

 - In one bowl, whisk together the oats, flour, baking powder, cinnamon, and salt.

 - Melt the butter in the other bowl.